-Learn about the world and our place in it through a deeper understanding of sexuality, femininity, embodiment, and social justice.
-This dynamic program draws from across the humanities, social sciences, and cultural studies.
+Learn about the world and our place in it through a deeper understanding of sexuality, femininity, embodiment and social justice.
+This dynamic program draws from across the humanities and social sciences.

 - Campus: Okanagan

 - Faculty: Irving K. Barber School of Arts and Sciences

 You can combine your studies with full-time, paid work at top local and international organizations.

 You can study intense specialization in a single field.

 Gender and Women’s Studies is an interdisciplinary field of study focusing on the historical and contemporary role of gender in global cultures.
 Part of the Community, Culture, and Global Studies (CCGS) academic unit, this program encourages you to engage in critical thought, challenge stereotypes, and contribute to social change.
 Courses draw on theoretical analysis, research, history, and literary sources to examine gender issues and the experiences of women.